Causes of Depression

 Scientists do not know why the hippocampus may be smaller in some people with depression.
 Some researchers have found that the stress hormone cortisol is produced in excess in depressed people.
 These investigators believe that cortisol has a toxic or "shrinking" effect on the development of hippocampus.
 Some experts theorize that depressed people are simply born with a smaller hippocampus and are therefore inclined to suffer from depression.
 There are many other brain regions, and pathways between specific regions, thought to be involved with depression, and likely, no single brain structure or pathway fully accounts for clinical depression.

 One thing is certain -- depression is a complex illness with many contributing factors.
-The latest scans and studies of brain chemistry suggest that antidepressants can help sustain nerve cells and allow them to form stronger connections that withstand biological stresses (called "neurotrophic effects").
+The latest scans and studies of brain structure and function suggest that antidepressants can exert what are called "neurotrophic effects," meaning that they can help sustain nerve cells, prevent them from dying, and allow them to form stronger connections that withstand biological stresses.
 As scientists gain a better understanding of the causes of depression, health professionals will be able to make better "tailored" diagnoses and, in turn, prescribe more effective treatment plans.

 How Is Genetics Linked to the Risk of Depression?